CarmineCodes/Installing-Plex/README.md

 ### Installing

-In your linux machine, make a new directory for the plex installer.
+In your Linux machine, make a new directory for the plex installer.

     sudo mkdir PlexInstaller

-then navigate to The official plex site and under download, find the latest version of Plex Server for linux.
+then navigate to the official plex site and under download, find the latest version of Plex Server for Linux.

     https://www.plex.tv/media-server-downloads/#plex-media-server